 Old-fashioned flight sims

-Sometimes it feels like YSFlight hasn’t evolved much from its humble beginnings, but that’s not such a bad thing.
-The software is incredibly light on system resources, no surprise given its basic design and less-than-impressive visuals, yet it is still offers a robust built-in feature set.
-And at 35MB, who can really complain?
+Sometimes it feels as though YSFlight hasn’t evolved much from its humble beginnings, but that’s not such a bad thing.
+The software is incredibly light on system resources — no surprise given the simulator’s basic design and less-than-impressive visuals — yet it still offers a robust set of built-in features.
+And for just a few megabytes, who can really complain?

-You’ve got more than 60 aircraft to choose from, a diverse selection that includes the Blue Angels F-18 Hornet and an Apache helicopter.
-There’s also a wide selection of maps that includes the Hawaiian islands and other well-known regions around the globe.
-Additional features, such as wind variables and day/night settings, can also be tweaked with relative ease.
-It’s a very customizable piece of software, allowing you to do anything from fly in Delta formation with AI wingmates or engage in aerial dogfights with your friends.
-All while the Atari-esque HUB delivers details on in-flight speeds, elevation, direction, and other essential information.
-Gameplay footage can be recorded and replayed directly within the program, a nice touch, and YSFlight also includes joystick support as well as standard controls for your mouse and keyboard.
+The sim provides more than 70 aircraft to choose from, spanning everything from the Blue Angels F-18 Hornet to an Apache helicopter, along with a wide array of maps that encompass a host of well-known regions from around the globe.
+Additional features, such as wind variables and a day-night component, can also be tweaked with relative ease.
+It’s a very customizable piece of software, allowing you to do anything from flying in Delta formation with AI wingmates to engaging in aerial dogfights with your friends.
+While you do so, the Atari-esque HUB delivers details on in-flight speeds, elevation, direction, and other essential information.
+Gameplay footage can also be recorded and replayed directly within the program — a nice touch, to be sure — and YSFlight also includes joystick support as well as standard controls for your mouse and keyboard.

-However, the most incredible aspect of the game is its homespun history.
+The most incredible aspect of the game, however, is its homespun history.
 Soji Yamakawa, aka Captain YS, created the simulator on his own as a university project in 1999.
-He continued to develop the project as a hobby over the years and even now routinely publishes updates to his site.
+He continued to develop the project as a hobby over the ensuing years, though, the software hasn’t received a substantial update in quite some time.
 There are far more beautiful flight sims out there, but YSFlight keeps it simple and still welcoming.

-FlightGear is the undisputed champ when it comes advanced settings and pure, unrestricted customization.
-The open-source software’s roots date back to 1997, but the developers and rabid users community have been expanding and tweaking the freemium title’s extensive map and feature-set ever since.
-The most recent update arrived in February 2013, bringing the game up to version 2.0 status.
+FlightGear is the undisputed champ when it comes to advanced settings and pure, unrestricted customization.
+The open-source software’s roots date back to 1997, but the developers and the rabid community of users have been expanding and tweaking the freemium title’s extensive map and feature-set ever since.
+Update 3.1 arrived in September, bringing the program up to current computing standards.
 However, quality and customization come at a price: the software is the most resource-intensive option on our list.

-Once installed — a process that can be a hassle if you’re unused to the barebones nature of open-source software documentation — users can navigate the beautiful, 3D-rendered environments in the default Cessna 172 or choose from a deep virtual hangar of aircraft that includes a Boeing 777, an A6M20 Zero, and even a Zeppelin NT07 airship.
-The software comes bundled with a limited amount of built-in scenery, but various regions of the globe and more than 20,000 airports can be downloaded specifically through FlightGear‘s website, via BitTorrent or purchased as an all-encompassing 4-disc DVD set if you prefer physical media.
-The daunting installation process and interface are easier to deal with if you’re willing to spend some time using the FlightGear wiki, which walks you through getting the game set up and learning the basic skills needed for take-off, landing, and the like.
+Once installed — a process that can be a hassle if you’re unused to the barebones nature of open-source software documentation — users can navigate the beautiful, 3D-rendered environments in a Cessna 172 or choose from a deep variety of virtual aircraft that includes a Boeing 777, an A6M20 Zero, and even a Zeppelin NT07 airship.
+The software makes use of a limited amount of built-in scenery, but you can download various regions of the globe and more than 20,000 airports directly through FlightGear‘s website, via BitTorrent, or by purchasing an optional Blu-ray disc.
+The daunting installation process and interface are also easier to deal with if you’re willing to spend some time using the FlightGear wiki, which walks you through the setup process and helps you with taking off, landing, and other basic flight procedures.

-FlightGear is consistently praised for its realism, earning high marks for everything from the overall flight controls to minute details such as lighting, and an ongoing dedication on the part of the development community.
+FlightGear is consistently praised for its ongoing dedication on the part of the development community and its realism, earning high marks for everything from the overall flight controls to minute details such as lighting.
 And while it may be big, bulky, and full of high-flying muscle, the abundance of user-curated documentation and stellar support functions are enough to keep any newcomer afloat.